MichaelCastiau/ro-water-counter/README.md

 # RO Water Counter

-This repository contains the source code for a Reverse Osmosis water counter device, based on an ESP32 module.
-The device allows for setting an amount of needed liters an will swich on/off the RO system automatically.
+This repository contains the source code and hardware schematics for a Reverse Osmosis water counter device, based on an ESP32 module.
+The device allows for setting an amount of needed liters of water an will swich on/off the RO system automatically.
+When the amount of liters needed has been reached, the ESP32 module is programmed to interact with a webhook to send a notification to your smartphone.

 It interfaces with a water flow sensor type YF-S401.
+The sensor has a K-factor of 56.
+(Wrongly stated as 73 on the datasheet).

 ## Flashing